Nithin-nakka/Amazon_Repository/README.md

-# 🛒 Amazon UI Clone – Live Project
+# 🛒 Amazon UI Clone

-A fully responsive Amazon homepage clone built using **HTML5 and CSS3**, now ready for deployment 🚀
+A fully responsive Amazon homepage clone built using **HTML5 and CSS3**.
+This project replicates the look and feel of the Amazon landing page and is deployed online for public access.

 ---